Post Summary: The perfect 7 Day Croatia Itinerary including where to stay and what to do in each place.

 Where to stay in Dubrovnik

 Dubrovnik has no shortage of accommodations from low budget hostels to high-end exclusive luxury.
 We chose to stay at an Airbnb because we always prefer the savings of staying at an Airbnb.
-We stayed at this Airbnb located outside of the Ploce gate to the Old Town.
-We loved it for its simple decor and proximity to the old town.
+The Airbnb we stayed at has stopped operating buy you can click here to see other Airbnb accommodations in Dubrovnik.

 If you want a more standard hotel experience, Hotel Stari Grad has gotten great reviews and is located within the Old Town.
 Read TripAdvisor reviews or check out current rates here.